June 19, 2007

 Passive RFID Tag Market Growing

-The passive RFID tag market is expected to grow to nearly US$500M by 2013, compared to just under $125M in 2006.
+The passive RFID tag market is to nearly US$500M by 2013, compared to just under $125M in 2006.
 This information comes courtesy of a Frost & Sullivan report.

 May 08, 2007